 Integrated Masters in Chiropractic (MChiro)

-Validated by BPP University College from October 2012, the Integrated Masters in Chiropractic (MChiro) programme delivered by the McTimoney College is recognised by the General Chiropractic Council as a pathway for acceptance onto the Register of Chiropractors.
+Validated by BPP University from October 2012, the Integrated Masters in Chiropractic (MChiro) programme delivered by the McTimoney College is recognised by the General Chiropractic Council as a pathway for acceptance onto the Register of Chiropractors.

 There are two pathways to the MChiro:

 A 4-year programme, commencing in September each year.
 This programme follows a standard academic delivery, with studies delivered during the week.There are three years of academic and practical studies, followed by a clinical year.

 A 5-year programme commencing in January that is particularly focussed on those who wish to continue working while studying.
 There are four years of academic and practical studies, followed by a clinical year.